2

 I thought about the Vior family.
 Two siblings who’d spent their whole lives separated because of this cult.
 Had Maryssa played with these toys?
 Surely this place couldn’t be that old.

 I thrust my hands into my pockets, clenching and unclenching them over and over again.
-“If you want to believe doomsday is coming ten years, that’s your right.”
+“If you want to believe Doomsday is coming in another ten years, that’s your right.”
 I muttered.
 “But what kind of worthless piece of shit drags their kids into this stuff?”

 This was followed by a few moments of silence, as we checked out a utility closet that had been stripped bare.
 “How much of the file did you actually read?”
 Ryan asked, sweeping the beam of his flashlight through the dusty shelves.